Academic year 2021/2022

-The online submission of the Graduation Essay is not provided to students of the Schools of Architecture Urban Planning Construction Engineering (AUIC) and Design.
-A submission may be provided to students of the Schools of Engineering and for the students enrolled into the CCS of Building and Construction Engineering of the AUIC School, depending on the procedures specified for each single CCS: for further details please refer to the websites of the AUIC School for the CCS IEC and of the Departments or Campuses for the other Engineering Schools.
+The online submission of the Graduation Essay is not provided to students of the School of Design.
+A submission may be provided to students of the Schools of Engineering and for the students enrolled into the CCS of Building and Construction Engineering and Architectural Design of the AUIC School, depending on the procedures specified for each single CCS: for further details please refer to the websites of the AUIC School for the CCS of Building and Construction Engineering and Architectural Design, and of the Departments or Campuses for the other Engineering Schools.

-The Building and Construction Engineering course (IEC) of the AUIC School follows all the Engineering CCS' rules.
+The Building and Construction Engineering course of the AUIC School follows all the Engineering CCS' rules.